Where to eat in Gothenburg

 For a restaurant with an interior design out of the ordinary try Puta Madre at Magasinsgatan 3.
 Puta Madre describe their restaurant as "A tribute to the Mexican brothel mother from 1918"and does great Mexican food and margaritas.

 Location, location, location

 Heaven 23 sums up ‘location, location, location’; sky bar setting, with clean, balanced and seasonal Nordic flavours.
-Swedish Taste, set in an old harbourside building, succeeds with its creative tasting menu.
+In the old slaughterhouse are you find Scandinavia’s first urban winery, Wine Mechanics, which also has a restaurant serving local produce and an oyster bar.
+Sjömagasinet is a flagship for Swedish gastronomy.
+The restaurant building dates back to 1775 and was previously used as a warehouse for the East India Company.
 And visit Feskekörka, (the Fish Church) housed in the famous indoor fish market to eat at Gunnar Malm’s restaurant, Gabriel.
 For romantic dining, make for Pensionat Styrsö Skäret.

 Seafood at restaurant Gabriel in the fish market hall Feskekörka in Gothenburg.
 Photo: Tina Stafren/ Göteborg & Co